Mike Peters (musician): Musical influences

-Health and personal life
+Personal life

-In 1986, in the middle of the height of the fame of The Alarm, whilst based in London during the week, Peters was still living with his parents in Rhyl.
+In 1986, in the middle of the height of the fame of the Alarm, whilst based in London during the week, Peters was still living with his parents in Rhyl.
 Having hitch-hiked home one weekend, he met his future wife, Jules, then an undergraduate student at Bangor University studying English.
-The couple were engaged two weeks later, and have two sons, both conceived through IVF.
-The family currently lives in Dyserth, North Wales.
+The couple were engaged two weeks later, and had two sons, both conceived through IVF.
+The family lived in Dyserth, North Wales.

-In 1996, Peters made a recovery from lymph cancer, and began recording and touring again, sometimes with members of the re-formed band.
-He also presented a regular show called Bedrock on BBC Radio Wales.
-In 2005, Peters discovered that he was suffering from chronic lymphocytic leukaemia.
-At this time, Peters co-founded the Love Hope Strength Foundation with fellow leukaemia patient James Chippendale, the president of CSI Entertainment in Dallas, Texas.
-Peters has since announced a remission of this and has appeared in a documentary for BBC Wales chronicling his battle with cancer.
-The documentary was released in 2006 as Mike Peters on the Road to Recovery with some of the proceeds being donated to Peters' foundation.